PIERRE-YVES LAPERSONNE

 Software crafter and digital punker keen on open source, iOS and Android apps.

-Interested in software ecodesign, privacy and cryptocurrencies too.
+Interested in software ecodesign, privacy and accessibility too.

 Blog publications writer, and sometimes meetups or podcasts speaker.